Skip to main content

 How you'll learn

-If you choose to study this course full-time, you'll be on campus two days a week, Mondays and Tuesdays, from approximately 9am/9:30am until 4pm/4:30pm.
-If you study part-time, you'll be on campus one day per week.
-In year one, this will be a Monday, and in year two, this will be a Tuesday, same timings.
-If you study this course part-time, you can choose to study it over two or three years.
+If you study part-time, you’ll be on campus one day a week.
+In year one, this will be a Monday, and in year two, a Tuesday, at the same times.
+You can choose to complete the course over two years.

 Entry requirements